 Weekly contact hours on this programme may vary depending on the individual module and the stage of study.
-Postgraduate level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
-As a general guide, for every hour in class students are expected to spend at least three - four hours in independent study.
-For more detailed information please contact firstname.lastname@example.org.
+Postgraduate level study involves a significant proportion of independent study, exploring the material covered in presentations and workshops.

 The assessment methods on this programme will vary depending on the module.
-Methods include a multiple choice examination, written portfolios and assignments.
+Methods include a presentation, a multiple choice examination, written portfolios and assignments.

 The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to you promptly – usually within 15 working days after the submission date.

-The Best Interests Assessor, Practice Education 1 and Practice Education 2 modules all require students to complete a placement.
+The Practice Education 1 and Practice Education 2 modules and the PG Cert.
+Approved Mental Health Professional all require students to complete a placement.
+Those studying for the Approved Mental Capacity Professional (AMCP) module are likely to be required to shadow a practising AMCP for a minimum of one full assessment.
 Please note that students are responsible for their own travel, accommodation and general living expenses while completing a placement.